magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

-As it has been said in previous tutorials aimed at creating a kind of confidence with the ClojureStript programming language, by adopting the [domina](https://github.com/levand/domina) library for DOM manipulation, we have been almost prehistoric.
+As it has been said in previous tutorials aimed at creating a kind of confidence with the ClojureStript programming language, by adopting the [domina](https://github.com/levand/domina) library for DOM manipulation, we have been almost prehistoric from the point of view of building User Interface with CLJS.

-In this tutorial of the series we're going to introduce [Reagent](http://reagent-project.github.io/), a very well known minimalist ClojureScript interface to [React.js](https://facebook.github.io/react/index.html), a JavaScript library for building user interfaces that recently got a lot of attention all over the places.
+In this tutorial of the series we're going to fill that gap by introducing [Reagent](http://reagent-project.github.io/), a very well known minimalist ClojureScript interface to [React.js](https://facebook.github.io/react/index.html), a JavaScript library for building User Interfaces created by FaceBook and that recently got a lot of attention all over the places.

 ## Preamble